-Riots stop mother from seeing son killed in Cardiff crash
+Riots stop her from seeing body of son killed in Cardiff crash

-Mother’s heartbreak as riots stop her from seeing son killed in Cardiff crash
+Mother’s heartbreak as riots stop her from seeing body of son killed in Cardiff crash

-Shortly before 3am, rioters moved down Highmead Road in Ely, followed by police who were trying to disperse them
+Shortly before 3am, rioters moved down Highmead Road in Ely followed by police who were trying to disperse them

 Two teenagers were killed in the crash that “sparked” the riots in Cardiff on Monday night

-A mother was unable to see her son’s body for hours after he was killed in the crash that sparked the riots in Cardiff on Monday night, it is understood.
+A mother was unable to see her son’s body for hours after he was killed in the crash that sparked the riots in Cardiff, it is understood.

-In the early hours of Tuesday morning, at around 12.30am, The Independent understands the bodies of the teenagers were still lying dead in the road, leaving their families in torment and unable to be with their boys.
+The Independent understands that at around 12.30am on Tuesday morning the bodies of the teenagers were still lying dead in the road, leaving their families in torment and unable to be with their boys.

 The riots had reportedly also made it impossible for their bodies to be accessed by emergency services and taken to hospital.